Unlock New Opportunities for Thought Leadership with SB Webinars

 Are US Students Learning Enough About Climate Change?

 With its effects now felt the world over, one might assume that education on climate change would be a high priority.
-But this is not the case — for numerous reasons we will get into, in this first of a four-part series on climate change education in the US.
+But this is not the case — for numerous reasons we examine, in this first of a four-part series.

 The fact that human industrial activities have been altering our climate system, mainly by heating up the planet, has been publicly known for far longer than many people think.